Skip to Main Content

 Board size

-The average number of non-executives on boards has barely changed in the past 10 years (on both one-tier and two-tier boards).
-For two-tier boards, the average size of the supervisory board is now 6.3, compared with 6.4 a decade ago.
-Unitary boards have an average of 8.6 non-executive directors, down from 9.1 in 2012.
+During the past decade, the average size of supervisory boards has seen minimal change among both one-tier and two-tier boards.
+For companies with a two-tier board, the average size of the supervisory board is currently seven, up from six 10 years ago.
+In contrast, unitary boards have an average of eight non-executive directors, down from nine in 2014.

-Excluding employee representatives, who sit on only one company’s board (Air France-KLM), there are 335 non-executive directorships among the 50 companies in our analysis.
-These seats are occupied by 309 individuals.
+Excluding employee representatives, who are present on one company’s board only (Air France-KLM), there are 351 non-executive directorships among the 50 companies in our analysis.
+These seats are occupied by 323 individuals, with only 26 people having more than one seat, demonstrating that among our sample the great majority of NEDs sit on a single board.

 External board commitments

-The table below shows the number of non-executive positions held in the 50 companies of our sample.
-It is worth noting that no NED holds more than four positions at any of these companies, compared with about 5% of the cohort in 2020.
+The table below shows the number of listed company NED positions held (including board positions outside of our sample).
+It is worth noting that no NED holds more than four positions at a listed company.

 Number of NED positions held Number of individual NEDs Percentage

-25% of the chief executives in our sample serve on another company’s board as an NED, rising from 15% in 2018.
-Three CEOs serve on two external boards.
-Among chief financial officers, 22% (11) hold external board positions.
+17% of the chief executives in our sample serve as non-executives on another company’s board, down from 25% in 2022 and returning to the levels seen in 2020.Two CEOs serve on two external boards.
+Among chief financial officers, 10% (five individuals) hold external board positions.

 Board tenure